Skip to main content

 Blog Post

-...approximately 2-4 million proteins per cubic micron in bacteria, yeast, and mammalian cells (Milo, 2013)...about RapID!
-EXCELL: Proximity labeling for the detection of cell-cell interactions EXCELL is an enzyme-mediated...enzyme-mediated proximity cell labeling strategy to detect cell-cell interactions in vivo (Ge et al., 2019...et al. "Enzyme-Mediated Intercellular Proximity Labeling for Detecting CellCell Interactions."
+...approximately 2-4 million proteins per cubic micron in bacteria, yeast, and mammalian cells (Milo, 2013)...plasmids for RapID EXCELL: Proximity labeling for the detection of cell-cell interactions EXCELL is an enzyme-mediated...enzyme-mediated proximity cell labeling strategy to detect cell-cell interactions in vivo (Ge et al., 2019...et al. "Enzyme-Mediated Intercellular Proximity Labeling for Detecting CellCell Interactions."
 Journal...a bait protein fused to BirA* in cells and then incubate those cells with exogenous biotin.
 After a few...peptide (LPETG).
 In EXCELL, the mgSrtA variant can be displayed on the surface of a cell of interest, where...-protein interactions, and even more recently cell-cell interactions.
 If you’re looking to identify interactions...

-28. Four Base Editing Reporters to Monitor and Enrich Editing in Real-time
+23. Four Base Editing Reporters to Monitor and Enrich Editing in Real-time

 Type